mooziii/alert/readme.md

         }
     }
 }

 ```

+Triggering events in kotlin is just the same as in java

 </details>

 <details>
     <summary>Java Tutorial</summary>

 ### Create a event

 Create a event by extending from `Event` (or if the event should be cancellable extend from `Cancellable`)